 Inspecting and Adapting Within the Cycle

-Transparency, inspection, and adaptation should be encouraged continuously by Agile coaches through standard Agile practices.
+Transparency, inspection, and adaptation should be encouraged continuously by Agile coaches through standard Agile driven development practices.

 Short weekly meetings are held to organize work and facilitate raising impediments and dependencies.
 Grooming is done, if necessary, to ensure that the squads fully understand the mission and user stories.
 Short retrospectives are conducted at the end of every week to identify and implement changes and improvements.